webqit/quantum-js/README.md

   </script>
   ```

 Watching your console?
-That's still same reactivity intact!
+Reactivity is still intact!

 The simple idea is that any part of your code written in quantum mode is able to *statically* reflect changes to state, in <del>fine-grained</del> *micro* details!
+And there are many different ways this can happen.
+Examples are [just ahead](#examples).

 This project pursues a futuristic, more efficient way to write reactive applocations *today*!
 And it occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!